May 23, 2022

 I Have No Talent For Sewing, Mending or Repairing

 To say that I have no talent for mending is the understatement of the century.
-I’m terrible at it and the simple action of attaching a button horrifies me.
+I’m terrible at it, and the simple action of attaching a button horrifies me.
 Why?
-A couple of years ago, one of my precious 1930s buttons was hanging by a thread so I bravely reattached it.
+A couple of years ago, one of my precious 1930s buttons was hanging by a thread.
+I bravely reattached it.
 It fell off a couple of hours later and has not been seen since.

 How To Fix a Hole in Clothes Without Sewing-Step by Step Instructions

 - How to fix a hole in clothes without sewing with the Bo-Nash Fuse It Powder.
-Set up the ironing board.
+Firstly, set up the ironing board.

 Place the garment on the ironing board.

 - Find a piece of fabric that you will use to patch the hole.
 Ensure that the material is slightly bigger than the hole.